tongxin/notes/dex.md

 2) in reponse of the renaming and migration request , the Spark adapter constructs a JDBCRDD for rand_seq, creates temp view by renaming it as `rs`

-COMMAND (MIGRATE-RENAME, 'rand_seq', 'rs')
+COMMAND (MIGRATE-RENAME, brand_seq', 'rs')

 there are two data migration styles: push and pull.
-For lazy execution systems like Spark, a pull style migration service is usally employed.
+For lazy execution systems like Spark, a pull style data migration is more plausible than push migration.
 Data pulling happens after the remote query starts.

 3)